The Forestry Act

 Article 56-2

-The following conduct in a forest recreation area or Nature Reserve, without permission from the government agency, is subject to a penalty fine of at least fifty thousand New Taiwan Dollars (NT$50,000) and no more than two hundred thousand New Taiwan Dollars (NT$200,000):
+The following conduct in a forest recreation area or forest reserve, without permission from the government agency, is subject to a penalty fine of at least fifty thousand New Taiwan Dollars (NT$50,000) and no more than two hundred thousand New Taiwan Dollars (NT$200,000):

-1. Putting up advertising, signs or other objects with this purpose;
+1. Putting up advertising, signs or other similar objects;

 2. Collecting specimens;